mvcds/my-library/books/a-little-story-of-economics/7 - Economics and Politics.md

-The US government failed to respond fast to the early signs of recessions, causing the richest country of the world to enter [[The Great Depression]].
+The US government [[success|failed]] to respond fast to the early signs of recessions, causing the richest country of the world to enter [[The Great Depression]].

 But interventions should be thought with care, because some theorists believe that when the government intervenes too much, individual freedom is lost because citizens have to obey totally otherwise they'd risk poverty or worse.